metin/ProAngularJS-Repo/README.md

 ##### 003-todo-app-final
 This is the final version of the To Do app in which some parts of the view has been refactored using directives.

+##### 004-todo-app-backend-integration
+In this iteration, the mock data retrieval is substituted to a call to a real backend.
+Only the `GET` operations are supported.

+##### e01-todo-app-backend
+The backend for [004-todo-app-backend-integration](004-todo-app-backend-integration).
+See the README.md for requirements.

+#### Section 02 - HTML, CSS and JavaScript primer

 004-bootstrap-grids: An example of different types of Bootstrap grids.